GlobalPass-AG/developer/docs/api-integration-guide/aml-screenings/aml-for-business-integration/retrieving-business-aml-pdf-report.md

 ];
 ```

-To retrieve a specific historical PDF report, make an HTTP GET request to
+To retrieve a specific historical PDF report, make a HTTP GET request to

 _/api/v2/business/{screeningToken}/report/{reportId}_